CHTC/dask-chtc/docs/source/index.rst

     which will allow you to connect to
     Jupyter notebooks and Dask dashboards running on CHTC submit nodes.

+:doc:`example`
+    A brief example Jupyter notebook,
+    showing how to start up a :class:`CHTCCluster` and use it to perform some calculations.

 :doc:`api`
     API documentation for ``dask_chtc``.